lambypy/lambypy/README.md

 - 📫 How to reach me ...

-The best way is probably [LinkedIn](https://www.linkedin.com/in/daniel-lambert98/) or you can contact me through my email: danbudcs@gmail.com
+Through [LinkedIn](https://www.linkedin.com/in/daniel-lambert98/) or you can contact me through my email: danbudcs@gmail.com